 This item contains information on the system memory, and is not user configurable.
 The system will auto detect the amount of memory installed.

-MB Series / BIOS Revision / KBC/EC firmware Revision / MAC Address This item contains information on the BIOS version, network adapter address etc., and is not user configurable.
+ME FW Version / MB Series / BIOS Revision / KBC/EC firmware Revision / Mac Address

+This item contains information on the BIOS version and is not user configurable.